Dexmos/Arduino-Basics/2-BlinkSimpleLED/README.md

 # Desciption

-The goal of this exercise is to turn on a simple LED.
+The goal of this exercise is to turn on a simple LED and make it blink.

 # Scheme